October in Iceland

 WHAT TO EAT & DRINK?

 Why not go traditional and local?
-There are a number of restaurants that specialize in traditional Icelandic dishes such as fermented shark (hákarl) and meat soup (kjötsúpa) giving you an authentic taste of Iceland.
-There are also many fantastic restaurants that create dishes featuring local and seasonal ingredients.
-Bar culture is rich in Iceland and Icelandic microbreweries are popping up everywhere making quite the splash on the craft beer scene.
+Several restaurants specialize in traditional Icelandic dishes such as fermented shark (hákarl) and meat soup (kjötsúpa) giving you an authentic taste of Iceland.
+Many fantastic restaurants create dishes featuring local and seasonal ingredients.
+Bar culture is rich in Iceland and Icelandic microbreweries are popping up everywhere making quite a splash on the craft beer scene.

 WHAT TO CELEBRATE & ATTEND?